Kloudless/meeting-scheduler/README.md

 A Meeting Window has been created or updated.

 Event Data:
-  - meetingWindow: Meeting Window object
+  - `meetingWindow`: Meeting Window object
   - `accountToken`([\*1](#event-note)): _String_, Bearer Token of this account

 #### deleteMeetingWindow